-On partial cloverleaf and diamond type interchanges, provide a recovery area for left turning vehicles (turning lane), as shown in Figure 9-5.
-Figures 9-5 and 9-6 show a typical transition for pavement widening at interchange ramp terminals.
+On partial cloverleaf and diamond type interchanges, provide a recovery area for left turning vehicles (turning lane), as shown in Figure 9-6.
+Figures 9-6 and 9-7 show a typical transition for pavement widening at interchange ramp terminals.

-Figure 9-8 and Figure 9-9 show designs for loop ramp terminal radii that will provide safe ingress movements for speeds between 20 and 25 mph.
+Figure 9-9 and Figure 9-10 show designs for loop ramp terminal radii that will provide safe ingress movements for speeds between 20 and 25 mph.
 In designing ramps, use these designs as an absolute minimum.
 Flatter radii may be provided if the designer feels the conditions warrant their use.

-Figure 9-9 identifies acceptable ramp terminal skews.
+Figure 9-10 identifies acceptable ramp terminal skews.

-575' R 16' Begin EOP Taper LT & RT 40' End Monolithic Island 18 14' 16' End EOP Taper LT & RT
+575' R 16' 1,435' R Begin EOP Taper LT & RT 40' End Monolithic Island 18 14' 16' End EOP Taper LT & RT

-Figure 9-5 -Y- Line Transition at Ramp Terminal for Three-Lane -Y- Line Section
+Figure 9-6 -Y- Line Transition at Ramp Terminal for Three-Lane -Y- Line Section

-- Begin EOP taper at location of the last radius. - Location of end of island to be determined by prohibiting a left turn move. - Right turn warrants and length should be according to RDM Part I Chapter 8.
-Five-lane -Y- line section should be set up the same as the three-lane section with additional lanes on the outside. - Taper length "L" should be as follows: - Tapers for design speeds of 45 mph and above should use L = SW - Tapers for design speeds of less than 45 mph should use L = WS /60 - L = Length of taper - W = Offset in feet - S = Design speed
+- Begin EOP taper at location of the last radius. - 2.
+Location of end of island to be determined by prohibiting a left turn move. - 3.
+Right turn warrants and length should be according to RDM Part I Chapter 8. - 4.
+Five-lane -Y- line section should be set up the same as the three-lane section with additional lanes on the outside. - 5.
+Taper length "L" should be as follows: - a.
+Tapers for design speeds of 45 mph and above should use L = S\W - b.
+Tapers for design speeds of less than 45 mph should use $L = W^S^2/60$ - L = Length of taper - W = Offset in feet - S = Design speed